rebelsky/sams-assorted-musings-reflections/linux-on-macos.md

 As long as I'm doing that, I should also get rid of the applications in `/Applications/MacPorts` [16].
 Now, let's reinstall MacPorts and ImageMagick.
 I wonder how long it takes to install ImageMagick and all of its dependencies from scratch?
-Let's see.
+Let's see [17].

     $ time sudo port install ImageMagick

 Much faster this time; only eight minutes.
 And it didn't install atlas.
 I wonder what was going on last time.
 In addition, at present, I only have 1 GB in `/opt/local`.
-I'm a bit worried about what's gone, but not enough to think more about it at the moment.
+I'm a bit worried about what's gone, but not enough to think more about it too much [18].

 Isn't system administration fun?